 A low trust work environment may result in “toxic” work culture.
 No one feels inspired to work every day in such an environment.
-Without trust in the organization, they just do the job requested of them, they’re not likely to go above and beyond to help create a high-performance organization.
+Without trust in the organization, they just do the job requested of them, and they’re not likely to go above and beyond to help create a high-performance organization.
 Thus no innovation happens.

 4. Decreasing brand loyalty

 Employees having no trust in the company do not plan to stay long.
 So in this situation, the business can experience poor customer/client service satisfaction and declining repeat business and brand loyalty.
-This can also lead to declining profits.
+It can also lead to declining profits.

 5. Lack of ownership

-When the employees don’t trust they don’t feel the ownership.
+When the employees don’t trust, they don’t feel the ownership.
 They are only concerned about doing the assigned tasks but not about the outcome.
-So, they might have a long list of work in their report but no real accomplishment.
-Also lack of ownership results in poor productivity.
+So, they might have a long list of work in their report but no real accomplishment—also, lack of ownership results in poor productivity.

 6. High Employee Turnover